Soham3-1415/VPN-Webpage-API/README.md

 - scale an OpenVPN instance

 # Expectations
-- Don't expect security.
-- Don't expect privacy.
-- Don't expect reliability.

-This project has not been audited.
+I've tried to ensure that security, privacy, and reliability have been considered, BUT this project has not been audited, and it's a very specific application that serves my needs.

 # Current Features
 - use Hashicorp's Vault for pki